markcerqueira/chuckpad-social-ios/README.md

 ### Setup
 * Add to an existing iOS project as a git submodule with: ```git submodule add git@github.com:markcerqueira/chuckpad-social-ios.git path-to-directory``` Example: ```git submodule add git@github.com:markcerqueira/chuckpad-social-ios.git chuckpad-social-ios-test/chuckpad-social-ios```
+* Add the chuckpad-social-ios folder into your Xcode project
 * Link with Security.framework in Build Phases (this library [FXKeychain][3] internally to store some sensitive information)

 See [chuckpad-social-ios-test][2] for a "Hello, World" project that uses this library.